Ni-Ar/colabfold_crg/README.md

 ```
 and wait until the login access request is processed.
 However if the cards are in use you won't be able to access them.

-2. Make sure your Cuda compiler driver is **11.1 or later** (If you don't plan to use a GPU, you can skip this section):
+2. Make sure your Cuda compiler driver is **11.1 or later** (if you don't plan to use a GPU, you can skip this section):

 Install `nvcc` in the colabfold env that you already created beforehand.
 ```sh